 Points to Note:

 1) If you observe, we have created our releases, requirements, tests etc all under the parent folder “ALM training”.
 There is no rule that you should do that.
 You can choose a different name for your folder in each section.
 But as you have seen, it makes so much sense to use the same folder name.
-For a real time project that you are working on and trying to use ALM for, try to come up with a name that you would want to consistently use across as the first step for your test management process.
+For a real-time project that you are working on and trying to use ALM for, try to come up with a name that you would want to consistently use across as the first step in your test management process.

 2) The columns in the test plan tab or any other tabs can be customized by your project’s ALM admin.

-In our next Quality Center tutorial we will learn how to execute test cases and check execution status using this tool.
+In our next Quality Center tutorial, we will learn how to execute test cases and check execution status using this tool.

 Please let us know how we are doing.
 We value your opinion and will take all feedback very seriously.